C4 shortlists seven cities for new HQ

 The final locations will then be chosen in October, with the new headquarters and hubs due to open next year.

+It will have a new studio, which has "the potential to be a base for daily programmes", said Channel 4.
+Its current Horseferry Road offices will remain as the channel's London HQ.

 Although 300 jobs will move initially, the channel says it wants that number to grow over time.
-The remaining staff will stay in its current headquarters is on London's Horseferry Road.

 The partial relocation is part of Channel 4's plan, 4 All the UK, which is described as the biggest structural change to the channel since it launched 35 years ago.